trigger-corp/trigger.io-tabs/module/docs/index.md

 -  ``buttonTint``: Color to tint the button of the top bar in the modal view.
 - ``basicAuth``: Set to `true` to enable [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) support for sites opened in the tab.
 - ``basicAuthConfig``: Configuration for Basic Authentication.
-An object containing one or more of the following fields: `closeTabOnCancel`, `titleText`, `usernameHintText`, `passwordHintText`, `loginButtonText`, `cancelButtonText`.
+An object containing one or more of the following fields: `closeTabOnCancel`, `useCredentialStorage`, `titleText`, `usernameHintText`, `passwordHintText`, `loginButtonText`, `cancelButtonText`.
 If you include the pattern, `%host%`, in the `titleText` field it will be replaced by the hostname of the site being logged into.